Here are the key players in the Trump hush money case

 From Alvin Bragg to Stormy Daniels, these are the all the people you need to know.

-Former President Donald Trump was arraigned in Manhattan Tuesday on 34 felony counts stemming from a grand jury's investigation into the hush money payment to porn star Stormy Daniels.
+Former President Donald Trump was arraigned in Manhattan Tuesday on 34 felony counts stemming from a New York grand jury's investigation into the hush money payment to porn star Stormy Daniels on the eve of the 2016 election.

-Trump is the first former U.S. president to ever be charged with a crime.
+Trump pleaded not guilty.
+He is the first former U.S. president to ever be charged with a crime.

 The unprecedented case involves numerous figures in Trump’s orbit.
 Here are the key players to know.